 - Suspect: Harrison Davis

-- Victim: Unidentified male child
+- Victim: Unidentified male child, his grandson

-- Charges: Child endangerment resulting in death
+- Charges: Involuntary manslaughter pleaded down from Child endangerment resulting in death

 - Date of incident: July 1, 2018